Skip to content

 Top tip #10: Take part in my pre-exam revision sessions in May

 To finish this off, I want to keep things very simple.
-In April and May 2023, you can take part in a series of online revision sessions with me.
+In May 2026, you can take part in a series of online revision sessions with me.
 Full details can be found here

 Every session guarantees you the following: